Church of Our Lady of the Conception of Comandaroba

 The Church of Our Lady of the Conception of Comandaroba (Igreja de Nossa Senhora da Conceição de Comandaroba, or simply the Igreja de Comandaroba) is an 18th-century Roman Catholic church in Laranjeiras, Sergipe, Brazil.
 It was established by the Jesuits and was passed to the Carmelite order after its construction.
-It is dedicated to is dedicated to Our Lady of the Conception and is owned by the Roman Catholic Archdiocese of Aracaju.
+It is dedicated to Our Lady of the Conception and is owned by the Roman Catholic Archdiocese of Aracaju.
 The church was listed as a historic structure by National Institute of Historic and Artistic Heritage (IPHAN) in 1941.

 History

 The Church of Our Lady of the Conception of Comandaroba was one of two Jesuit properties in present-day Laranjeiras.
 Laranjeiras was home to indigenous people prior to the arrival of the Portuguese; the first Portuguese settlers arrived in the 16th century, and the 17th century was marked by the Dutch attacks and invasion of the region.
 The Jesuits initially built a retreat on the Cotinguiba River, the Casa do Retiro, in the late 17th century.
 The Jesuits built a large-scale tunnel between the Comandaroba Church and their retreat during the Dutch occupation of Sergipe; a similar tunnel is found at the Parish Church of Nossa Senhora do Socorro in nearby Nossa Senhora do Socorro.

 The Jesuits then purchased a house at Comandaroba, 1 km from the residence on a slope, and completed a church on the site in 1734; it was part of the larger Comandaroba Plantation.
 The Jesuits left Laranjeiras prior to the expulsion of the Jesuits from Brazil in 1759.
 Colonel Felipe Pereira do Lago and his wife donated the Comandaroba Plantation to the Carmelite Order of Bahia in 1756.
 A parish church was established in Laranjeiras at the end of the 18th century, the Parish Church of the Sacred Heart of Jesus.
 The Church of Comandaroba belonged to the Carmelites until the early 19th century.